qinshihuangtheconqueror/ProjectDatabase/README.md

 # Database Lab (IT3290E) Final Project - ICT K67 - HUST

 # Hospital Appointment Bookking Website
 In today's era, one of the significant challenges that patients often face is the process of queuing up and scheduling medical appointments.
 This not only consumes a considerable amount of time and effort for the patients but also introduces uncertainty in securing desired appointment slots.
-Then, ưe introduce a modern solution to alleviate the burden on patients through the Electronic Appointment Booking System.
+Then, we introduce a modern solution to alleviate the burden on patients through the Electronic Appointment Booking System.

 ## Overview